Ising Meson Spectroscopy on a Noisy Digital Quantum Simulator

 Despite the success of classical computing methods, simulation of high-energy states or non-equilibrium dynamics remains challenging even for generic, strongly-interacting 1+1D quantum systems.
 This is due to the rapid growth of entanglement between different subsystems~\cite{Calabrese2005, Vidal2007, Paeckel2019, Lin2022}.
 Quantum simulation, both analog and digital, have the potential to become a viable alternative to the aforementioned approaches for tackling these questions~\cite{Feynman_1982, Lloyd1996}.
 Analog quantum simulation involves tailoring a given quantum system to emulate a specific target model~\cite{Doucot2004, Cirac2010, Buchler2005, Casanova2011, Gross2017, Roy2019} and has been remarkably successful in analyzing a wide range of physical problems.
 However, it is gate-based, error-corrected, digital quantum simulation that is the long-term, universal solution for simulation of QFTs~\cite{Jordan2012}.
 In this approach, lattice regularizations of QFTs can be encoded into registers of error-corrected qubits with suitable initial state preparation, time evolution and measurement protocols.
-To that end, protocols for digitization of scalar fields~\cite{Macridin2018, Klco2019}, quantum algorithms for computation of scattering processes in scalar~\cite{Jordan2011} and fermionic~\cite{Jordan2014} QFTs as well as simulation protocols for models of quantum chromodynamics~\cite{Farrell:2022wyt, Farrell:2022vyh}, the Schwinger model~\cite{Klco:2018kyo} and the SU(3) Yang-Mills theory~\cite{Ciavarella:2021nmj} have already been proposed.
+To that end, protocols for digitization of scalar fields~\cite{Macridin2018, Klco2019} and quantum algorithms for computation of scattering processes in scalar~\cite{Jordan2011} and fermionic~\cite{Jordan2014} QFTs have already been proposed.

-However, implementing a quantum simulation protocol for general QFTs on existing quantum hardware remains a daunting challenge.
+However, implementing such a quantum simulation protocol on existing quantum hardware remains a daunting challenge.
 In spite of the recent progress in the fabrication and manipulation photonic and solid-state systems, the number of available qubits across the different quantum computing platforms remains around $10^2$ with modest coherence times.
 Given the large overhead in the number of required qubits to implement quantum error correcting codes~\cite{Nielsen_Chuang_2000}, it is an open problem to implement error-corrected digital simulation of QFTs in the near term.
 This raises the question: {\it what non-perturbative QFT problems can be tackled with current Noisy Intermediate Scale Quantum (NISQ) machines?}

 In this work, a superconducting NISQ simulator is used to compute the energy spectra of certain strongly-interacting QFTs that arise as scaling limits of one-dimensional quantum spin chains.
 The latter QFTs offer a valuable playground for investigation of a wide range of non-perturbative phenomena such as `quark confinement'~\cite{Greensite:2011zz} and `false vacuum decay'~\cite{Coleman1988} that are typically associated with QFTs in higher-dimensions.
 Importantly, there are two practical advantages: i) these spin-chains can be directly mapped to arrays of qubits without additional overhead involved in discretizing the local lattice degree of freedom, ii) several properties of these spin-chains can be investigated with existing classical numerical techniques~(tensor networks) and analytical methods~(Bethe ansatz and bosonization).
 This enables benchmarking NISQ simulators before using them for investigation of problems that truly lie beyond the reach of the classical computers.